Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The first prime-time State of the Union".</h2 head><h3 quote align='center'>"On this day in 1965, U.S. President Lyndon B. Johnson delivered the first prime-time televised State of the Union address, transforming a traditionally somewhat boring afternoon speech to Congress into a media event aimed at the American people.
-Johnson used the slogan \u201cGreat Society\u201d in his speech.
-What did that mean?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"The arrival of the Great Frost".</h2 head><h3 quote align='center'>"Europe's coldest winter in 500 years began to take hold on this day in 1709.
+It would kill hundreds of thousands of people, make travel and trade nearly impossible, and disrupt two wars.
+Climatologists are still trying to understand the cause of what became known as the Great Frost.".</h3 quote></h3 OTD